 - The Differences Between Poly and Vinyl Tubing?

-When buying drip irrigation tubing, the micro-tubing (1/8" or 1/4") is the only one that requires you to decide between poly or vinyl, and that is ¼” tubing.
+When buying drip irrigation tubing, the micro-tubing (1/8" or 1/4") is the only one that requires you to decide between poly or vinyl.
 Vinyl tubing is softer than poly and thus is considered easier to work with.
 Poly tubing may be a bit stiffer at first, but it does have some benefits.
 It withstands UV rays very well and does not expand when heated.
 Many of our customers in the hotter southern states (Texas, Arizona, New Mexico, etc.) have reported that their vinyl tubing began to pop off of the fittings after about 2–3 years of use.
 Due to the additives to make vinyl tubing softer, it softens much more than poly in the heat of the sun.
 This can cause the tubing to slip off the fittings after prolonged exposure to sun.
 Poly micro-tubing is much more resistant to expansion and therefore less likely to come off the fittings or drippers.

 - How to Add to Existing Tubing?

 Unfortunately, in the drip irrigation industry, there are no industry standards regarding tubing.
 Drip irrigation tubing is considered nominally sized.
 What this means is that tubing products manufactured by different manufacturers will not necessarily be the same size, even if they both say, for example, half inch (½”).
 When adding to an existing system, it’s important to know the manufacturer of your tubing as well as the inside and outside diameter of the tubing you want to add to.
 To find out more about compatibility, check out our compatibility guide.

 - What is Dripline Tubing?